andreabolognani/debian-libvirt/docs/formatdomain.rst

       ``display`` attribute to be set to ``on``.
    ``scsi``
       For SCSI devices, user is responsible to make sure the device is not used by host.

-If supported by the hypervisor and OS, the optional ``sgio`` ( :since:`since 1.0.6` ) attribute indicates whether unprivileged SG_IO commands are filtered for the disk.
+      If supported by the hypervisor and OS, the optional ``sgio`` ( :since:`since 1.0.6`, but currently no longer supported by any hypervisor driver ) attribute indicates whether unprivileged SG_IO commands are filtered for the disk.
 Valid settings are "filtered" or "unfiltered", where the default is "filtered".

-The optional ``rawio`` ( :since:`since 1.2.9` ) attribute indicates whether the lun needs the rawio capability.
+      The optional ``rawio`` (:since:`since 1.2.9` ) attribute indicates whether
+      the lun needs the rawio capability.
 Valid settings are "yes" or "no".
       See the rawio description within the `Hard drives, floppy disks, CDROMs`_ section.
 If a disk lun in the domain already has the rawio capability, then this setting not required.
    ``scsi_host``
       :since:`since 2.5.0` For SCSI devices, user is responsible to make sure the device is not used by host.
-This ``type`` passes all LUNs presented by a single HBA to the guest. :since:`Since 5.2.0`, the ``model`` attribute can be specified further with "virtio-transitional",
+This ``type`` passes all LUNs presented by a single HBA to the guest. :since:`Since 5.2.0`, the ``model`` attribute can be specified further with "virtio", "virtio-transitional" or "virtio-non-transitional".
+See `virtio device models`_ for more details.
-      "virtio-non-transitional", or "virtio". `Virtio transitional devices`_
-      for more details.
    ``mdev``
       For mediated devices ( :since:`Since 3.2.0` ) the ``model`` attribute
       specifies the device API which determines how the host's vfio driver will